 Today, restaurants can't survive without a mobile marketing strategy.
 Among thousands of different tactics, messaging apps offer unparalleled reach and success.

 Deloitte claims 40 percent of frequent restaurant visitors prefer to order online.
 In the same study, online customers were willing to spend up to 26 percent more than those that dine-in.
-Another study found nine in ten customers prefer to message restaurants.

 But message marketing is still new, so restaurants haven't been able to reap its potential.
 We'll explain how these messaging apps can help you run your restaurant better.